 Since DNA results take us back thousands and even tens of thousands of years into the past, you can view HERE a description of all the archaeological periods from the Middle Palaeolithic (30,000 years ago) to the Bronze Age (4,300 to 2,700 years ago).

 PETER HRECHDAKIAN (Volunteer Administrator).
-Peter, age 56, wants to uncover the deep ancestry of the Armenian people through archaeogenetics.
+Peter, age 62, wants to uncover the deep ancestry of the Armenian people through archaeogenetics.
 Born in Aleppo to a father from Urfa and a mother from Aintab, he grew up in Lebanon before emigrating to the USA in 1975.
 Peter wants to piece together information from genetics, history, anthropology, linguistics, archeology and genealogy to uncover the make-up of the ancestral populations of Anatolia, the Armenian plateau and the Caucasus from which the Armenian people arose.
 Using the latest genetic tools, he wants to understand how the diverse Armenian genetic pool was affected by broad historical processes such as invasions, migrations, wars, forced population transfers, natural catastrophes, etc. and also subtle historical processes such as admixture, conversion, micro-migration...
-Peter has a Bachelor of Arts degree in Economics and Philosophy from Cornell University (Ithaca, New York) and a Masters in Business Administration degree from Harvard Business School (Boston, Massachussetts).
-He is the CEO of the Unifert group, a privately held international fertilizer trading & distribution company established in 1968.
+Peter has a Bachelor of Arts degree in Economics and Philosophy from Cornell University (Ithaca, New York) and a Masters in Business Administration degree from Harvard Business School (Boston, Massachusetts).
+He is the CEO of the Unifert group, a privately held international fertilizer trading & agricultural products distribution company established in 1968.
 Peter has two daughters one of whom has a Master's degree in Biochemistry and Molecular-Cellular Biology from the Université Libre de Bruxelles (ULB).
-He lives in Brussels, Belgium.
+He splits his time between Beirut, Lebanon and Brussels, Belgium.

 HOVANN SIMONIAN (Volunteer Administrator).
-Hovann Simonian, age 47, is our expert in Armenian history, historical geography and culture.
+Hovann Simonian, age 55, is our expert in Armenian history, historical geography and culture.
 He believes DNA research can be a useful tool for confirming or subverting key historical narratives and for elucidating some of the mysteries and unresolved questions of Armenian history.
-Hovann is particularly interested in deep genealogy, the survival of Armenian nobility and the origins of various special Armenian communities (such as Hamshen Armenians or Hemshin, Dersim tribes, Hay-Roums, Levantinized Armenian Catholics of Smyrna, Arabicized Armenians of Syria and Lebanon, Turkified and Kurdified Armenians, etc.).
+Hovann is particularly interested in deep genealogy, the survival of Armenian nobility and the origins of various special Armenian communities (such as Hamshen Armenians or Hemshin, Dersim tribes, Hay-Horoms, Levantinized Armenian Catholics of Smyrna, Arabicized Armenians of Syria and Lebanon, Turkified and Kurdified Armenians, etc.).
 Hovann was born in Beirut to Armenian parents of Sasuntsi and Aintabtsi heritage.
 He was raised in Switzerland where his family moved at the beginning of the Civil War in Lebanon in 1975.
 He holds a Licence en Sciences Economiques et Sociales from the school of Hautes Etudes Commerciales (HEC) of the University of Lausanne (1988), an MA in International Relations from the Department of Political Science at the University of Southern California (1996), and another MA in Central Asian Studies from the Center for Near and Middle Eastern Studies at the School of Oriental and African Studies, the University of London (1997).
-Hovann is currently a PhD candidate in the department of Political Science at the University of Southern California.
-In addition to various articles and book chapters, he is the co-author of "" (London: I. B. Tauris, 2001/2003) and the editor of "" (London: Routledge, 2007).
-He is a member of the Executive Council of the Society for Armenian Studies, serving as treasurer of the Society.
-Hovann lives in Lausanne, Switzerland.
+In addition to various articles and book chapters, he is the co-author of "Troubled Waters: The Geopolitics of the Caspian Region" (London: I. B. Tauris, 2001/2003) and the editor of "The Hemshin: History, Society and Identity in the Highlands of Northeast Turkey" (London: Routledge, 2007).

 Click on this link to view a lecture in French by Peter Hrechdakian entitled "Armenian DNA Project: analyse ADN et histoire des peuples - le cas arménien."
 The lecture took place on 17 january 2014 at the Centre Culturel Arménien (Hay-Doun) in Brussels, Belgium.
-The lecture was followed by a question and answer session
+As of January 2017 it had been seen 4.000 times.
+The lecture was followed by a question and answer session.

 For a quick and rough translation of these pages into other languages, please use . Այս էջերի հայերեն արագ եւ մօտաւոր թարգմանության համար խնդրում եմ օգտագործիր . Այս էջերու հայերէն արագ եւ մօտաւոր թարգմանութեան համար կը խնդրուի օգտագործել .
 Pour une traduction rapide et approximative de ces pages, utilisez . Для быстрого перевода этой страницы, воспользуйтесь .
 Para obtener una traducción rápida y aproximada de estas páginas, utilice Para uma tradução Para uma tradução rapida e geral destas páginas, usar / برای ترجمه سریع و تقریبی این صفحات , لطفا" از مترجم گوگل استفاده کنید / Bu sayfaların hızlı ve kaba çevirisini aracılığı ile yapabilirsiniz. / لترجمة سريعة وخشنة من هذه الصفحات ، استخد م / Für eine schnelle und grobe Übersetzung dieser Seiten verwenden Sie bitte .
 Per una traduzione rapido e approssimativo di queste pagine, consulta . Για μια γρήγορη και πρόχειρη μετάφραση αυτών των σελίδων, παρακαλώ χρησιμοποιήστε.
 Voor een snelle en benaderende vertaling van deze pagina's, gebruik . इन पृष्ठों का उपयोग करने का एक त्वरित और किसी न किसी अनुवाद के लिए . 如果需要快速大致的翻译本页内容，请点击 .